Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU-accident-hot-swapping.md

 ## ⚠️ Root Cause Analysis
 This issue is primarily related to the design of the **Molex 4-pin connector** used by Bambu Lab.
 Additionally, the BMCU mainboard lacks adequate protection against such incidents.

-When performing a **hot-swap**, electrical arcing (tip discharge) may occur.
-This can cause **24V power to jump onto the signal line** instead of the ground line.
-As a result, a **3.3V circuit loop** is created, instantly frying both the control chip and the printer's mainboard.
+During a hot-swap, electrical arcing (tip discharge) may occur, causing 24V to be unintentionally applied to circuits designed for 3.3V operation.
+This overvoltage instantly damages the control chip and the printer's mainboard.

 > *This is a rare but real risk. the author is currently designing a new BMCU board with improved protection to prevent this failure mode.*